 MN faced charges for breaching an Apprehended Domestic Violence Order.
 Given the alleged breach was one of violence, MN faced a full time custodial sentence should the prosecution prove the offences.
 For this reason, police refused bail.

 MN applied for bail at the Local Court.
-If he remained in custody until the time of his hearing, he would have lost his full time job, and with two young children to look after and a defence to prepare, it would have been very difficult for him.
-Note that breaches of ADVOs are treated seriously by police and the courts.
+If he remained in custody until the time of his hearing, he would have lost his full time job.
+With two young children to look after and a defence to prepare, it would have been very difficult for him.
+Note that breaches of ADVOs get treated seriously by police and the courts.

 If you are facing an AVO or AVDO, contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the apprehended violence order defence lawyers in our Sydney office.

 - Breach AVO